mlpack/blog/content/blog/MarcosFinal.md

 epsilon value provided.

-As expected, higher values of the epsilon parameter implies that more nodes are pruned nodes and, therefore, we have a faster algorithm, as can be seen in the next graphic for the dataset *isolet*:
+As expected, higher values of the epsilon parameter implies that more nodes are pruned and, therefore, we have a faster algorithm, as can be seen in the next graphic for the dataset *isolet*:

 <img src="https://github.com/MarcosPividori/marcospividori.github.io/blob/master/mlpack-pictures/Isolet_EpsilonVsRuntime.png?raw=true" width="600">